Can GitHub Issues Help in App Review Classifications?: Experiment Design and Implications

+Also, the baseline model trained on PD4 provides a maximum score of 50.9.
+The reason can be related to the volume of labeled dataset in PD4.
+We have 2,085 reviews with feature request labels, providing a richer training dataset than others whose count of feature request reviews is 178 to 799 (\tabref{Dataset_Spec}).
 The average recall in LOO models increases with data augmentation in both classes.
 However, the average F1-score has a slight reduction 0f 0.2 in the bug report and 0.3 in the feature request.
 Since primary datasets include reviews from various apps and auxiliary datasets selected randomly, this low reduction of F1-score in LOO is probable.
 As shown in RQ1, two other augmentation methods which cannot use them in this experiment usually perform better than the Between-App method.
 Nevertheless, the recall increase of 7.3 in the bug report and 4.4 in the feature request shows that augmenting the training dataset can provide more confidence in finding bug reports/feature requests for developers.
-So, if developers aim to find user feedback and miss fewer ones for app maintenance, this negligible reduction in F1-scores can be ignored.
+So, if developers aim to find user feedback and miss fewer ones for app maintenance, this negligible reduction in F1-score can be ignored.

-Devine et al. \cite{Devin} investigate the performance of review classifiers in predicting new datasets that have not seen any review from them in the training dataset.
+Devine et al.~\cite{Devin} investigate the performance of review classifiers in predicting new datasets that have not seen any review from them in the training dataset.
 They demonstrate that models trained on LOO (combined multiple datasets) outperformed Single-Dataset models.
 In this experiment, LOO models do not necessarily provide the best results but are close to maximum scores.
 In the bug report, models with the highest F1-scores in order related to augmented PD3 (67.8), augmented PD4 (67.6), baseline PD3 (67.3), and baseline LOO (67.1).
-In the feature request, models with the highest F1-scores in order related to baseline PD4 (50.9), baseline LOO (49.1), and jointly augmented LOO and PD3 (48.8).
+In the feature request, models with the highest F1-score in order related to baseline PD4 (50.9), baseline LOO (49.1), and jointly augmented LOO and PD3 (48.8).
 So, models that augment with the Between-App method can outperform LOO models.